spine/hem/README.md

 By default, your spine application is served at http://localhost:9294.
 You can configure the host and port from command line or as settings in your package.json

-    hem server -p 9295 -host 192.168.1.1
+    hem server -p 9295

-Would result in your application being served at http://192.168.1.1:9295/
+Would result in your application being served at http://localhost:9295/

 If there's an index.html file under public, it'll be served up.
 Likewise, any calls to /application.js and /application.css will return the relevant JavaScript and CSS.

 For the sake of avoiding cross domain issues in development environments when your spine app is utilizing an ajax api there is a optional proxy server built into hem.
-Including the following in your slug.json configures that:
+As of Hem 0.3 including a 'routes' block in your slug.json configures that:

-    "useProxy": true,
-    "baseSpinePath": "/apiapp/spineapp/",
-    "baseApiPath": "/apiapp/",
-    "apiHost": "localhost",
-    "apiPort": 8080,
-    "proxyPort": 8001,
+    "server": {
+        "port"  : 9294
+    },
+    "routes": [
+        { "/myApiApp/mySpineApp"        : "./public" },
+        { "/myApiApp/mySpineApp/test"   : "./test/public" },
+        { "/myApiApp"                   : { "host": "127.0.0.1", "port": 8080, "hostPath": "/myApiApp", "patchRedirect": true } }
+    ],
+    "packages": {
+        "sampleApp": {
+          "libs"    : ["lib/runtime.js"],
+          "modules" : [
+              "es5-shimify",
+              "json2ify",
+              "jqueryify",
+              "spine",
+              "spine/lib/local",
+              "spine/lib/ajax",
+              "spine/lib/route",
+              "spine/lib/manager"
+          ],
+          "paths"  : ["./app"],
+          "target" : "./public/application.js",
+          "jsAfter": "jade.rethrow = function rethrow(err, filename, lineno){ throw err; } "
+        },
+    "css": {
+      "paths"  : "./css",
+      "target" : "./public/application.css"
+    },
+    "test": {
+      "identifier" : "specs",
+      "jsAfter"    : "require('lib/setup'); for (var key in specs.modules) specs(key);",
+      "paths"      : ["./test/specs"],
+      "target"     : "./test/public/specs.js"
+    }
+  }

-now http://localhost:8001/apiapp/spineapp/ will return the spine app.
+now http://127.0.0.1:9294/myApiApp/mySpineApp/ will return the spine app.

-and http://localhost:8001/apiapp/ will return your apiApp
+and http://127.0.0.1:9294/myApiApp/ will return your API App

-so relative links like @url = "../api/album/" from inside your spine app can resolve against your apiapp without issue
+so relative links like @url = "../api/album/" from inside your spine app models can resolve against your apiapp without issue

 When you're ready to deploy, you should build your application, serializing it to disk.

     hem build

-This will ensure that your server can statically serve your application, without having to use Node, or have any npm dependencies installed.
+This will writes application.js and application.css and specs.js to the file system.
+You can then commit it with version control and have your server can statically serve your application, without having to use Node, or have any npm dependencies installed.

 **TODO**: hem build should have an option to version the js/css it producess and replace the references in index.html as well

-    hem build -v

 ###Views